 In short, if a young person lacks the tools to make sense of their increasingly digital world it has a direct impact on their vulnerability to potentially harmful information and agendas.

 These concerns were affirmed through student focus groups where, for example,:

-A number of downloadable resources, created by the Digital Resilience team, are available below.
+A number of downloadable resources, created by Waltham Forest Prevent team, are available below.
 These include:

-Institutions are recommended to contact the Community Safety Team on 0208 496 3000 for further guidance and support around specific cases or queries relating to IT filtering and policy updates.
+Institutions are recommended to contact the Community Safety Team via email or on 0208 496 3000 for further guidance and support around specific cases or queries relating to IT filtering and policy updates.